imagekitio/docs-keep-a-changelog/features/user-associated-with-multiple-accounts.md

 The login flow for a multi-account user is as follows:

-You will be asked to put in your email and password (any valid password for one of the accounts) at the login screen.
+At the login screen, you will be asked to enter your email address and password (any valid password for one of the accounts).
 ![Login screen](../.gitbook/assets/login_screen.png)

-Then you will be redirected to the following page and asked to put in a one-time password (OTP) sent to the associated email ID.
+Then you'll be sent to the next page and prompted to enter a one-time password (OTP) that was sent to the associated email address.

 ![OTP input screen](../.gitbook/assets/OTP_input_screen.png)

-Upon successful validation of the OTP provided, you will select the imagekit ID of the account you want to access on the next screen.
+Upon successful validation of the OTP provided, you will select the Imagekit ID of the account you want to access on the next screen.

 ![Account selection screen](../.gitbook/assets/account_selection_screen.png)